 To draft your concept note and full project proposal, you must use the forms in the application guide.

-The concept note, project proposal and necessary attachments must be submitted in electronic format (on CD-ROM, DVD or USB stick).
-You will need to send them by post or hand deliver them to the address indicated in the application guide.
+The concept note submission is fully electronic.
+The full project proposal is not, necessary files must be submitted in electronic format (on CD-ROM, DVD or USB stick), by post or hand delivered to the address indicated in the application guide.
+See that guide for more details.

 Action grants for preparatory and capacity building projects

 For preparatory and capacity building projects, you are asked to submit a full proposal from the start.
 The application guide contains forms which you must use for drafting your project proposal.

 The proposal and necessary attachments must be submitted in an electronic format (CD-ROM or DVD).
 You will need to post or hand deliver them to the address indicated in the application guide before the deadline.